pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0140.md

 }
 ```

-…and then construct a simple view hierarchy that accesses whatever state from the model is needed:
+…and then construct a simple view hierarchy that accesses whatever state from the `model` that is
+needed:

 ```swift
 Form {